sudnyeshtalekar/e-Healthify/README.md

 # e-Healthify
 App developed for Hack-the-Crisis India.
 # App Features
-To predict the probability of a person getting infected.
-The objective of this system is to predict the probability of a person getting infected by COVID-19.
+* The objective of this system is to predict the probability of a person getting infected by COVID-19.\
-To predict the probability, various parameters are taken into consideration. \
+* To predict the probability, various parameters are taken into consideration. \
-These parameters were identified with combined efforts of experts of the healthcare industry and various government bodies.\
+* These parameters were identified with combined efforts of experts of the healthcare industry and various government bodies.\
 \
  **These parameters include:** \
  i.
 Place\